raspberrypilearning/codebreaker/en/step_2.md

 --- task ---

 Open the [Codebreaker starter project](https://trinket.io/python/0eb6b467c0).
 Trinket will open in another browser tab.
-Hayden

 If you have a `Trinket account`, you can click on the **Remix button** to save a copy to your My Trinkets library.